 Georgia’s statute of limitations in most wrongful death cases is two years, but in several narrowly defined circumstances, the two-year period may be paused or “tolled.”

-For example, if the negligent driver responsible for a wrongful death is prosecuted for driving under the influence, the statute of limitations “clock” can be paused until the criminal prosecution is concluded.
+For example, if the negligent driver responsible for wrongful death is prosecuted for driving under the influence, the statute of limitations “clock” can be paused until the criminal prosecution is concluded.

 Your grief may be overwhelming if you unexpectedly lose a person you love.
 You already know that money will not assuage your pain, but your family’s future after a family member’s wrongful death must be considered.